Maverick licks my face anxiously, wiggling his golden body as if to say, “what are we doing here huh? Huh?”

 As though reading my mind she says quietly, “I didn’t know how to bring it up.
 I mean...” she sounds at a loss for a moment.
 “We’re friends but, we’re not close, right?
 I mean, in some ways I feel that we are but; It would have been weird of me to message you out of the blue with, ‘I’m engaged!’
 And you’re like Jake Hurst so...”

 I glance warily at her.
 “Ah...right.
-I have a big reputation, and you’ve seen a lot of TVE segments dedicated to my MO with women and my dating history.”
+I’m kind of a big deal and I have a big reputation, and you’ve seen a lot of TVE segments dedicated to my MO with women and my dating history.”

 I cringe when she looks down and shrugs.
 Her reaction confirms why she hadn’t let my kissing her be weird.
 “Well, yeah.
 Why would you even care that I was engaged?”